Can you believe it, yet another post on Asymetric Keys?

 The scenery

-Let’s assume there is a universe with only two actors remotely exchaning messages no one else can read but them.
+Let’s assume there is a universe with only two actors remotely exchaning messages (no one else can read but them).

 Wrong again.
 Why worry about the secret messaging if there are only two of them in the entire universe?
 My answer: Because they are security aware.
 They know, that at any moment in time, a third rogue actor aka Bandit (from the adjacent universe), can appear seemingly out of nowhere and intercept their remote happy communication and read them unprotected messages.
-And that was the real-life lecture, I kid you not.
+And that was the real-life lecture example, I kid you not.

 Fortunately, by then you will realize you can set the scene for one very believable remote communication scenario.
 A scenario that is readily applicable to our universe too.
+Here is the getaway card sentence:

 Bob and Alice are happily communicating as if there is no body else in the entire universe but the two of them